Tayfun-Ata/PT-Toolkit/README.md

-# 🛠️ Toolkit
+# 🛠️ PT-Toolkit

-Toolkit is a Python-based suite designed to assist penetration testers and security enthusiasts through various stages of a penetration test.
+PT-Toolkit is a Python-based suite designed to assist penetration testers and security enthusiasts through various stages of a penetration test.
 It offers both command-line and GUI-based management of tools, supporting automation for reconnaissance, scanning, exploitation, and report generation.

 ---